-- Staff ensured continuity of care by scanning medical records onto the electronic system for patients treated by the previous owners. - Individual care records were written and managed in a way that kept patients safe.
+- At the last inspection, we saw that prescribers sometimes used abbreviations when they were prescribing medicines.
+Whilst a key was available to interpret what was prescribed, abbreviations are not in line with best practice in prescription writing.
+During this inspection, we saw that Individual care records were written and managed in a way that kept patients safe.
 The care records we saw showed that information needed to deliver safe care and treatment was available to relevant staff in an accessible way.
-However, doctors did not always record the dose and frequency of the medicines that were prescribed. - All records were updated during the consultation or within a reasonable time after the consultation, in line with guidance. - The service had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - The service had a formal system in place to retain medical records in line with Department of Health and Social Care (DHSC) guidance in the event that they cease trading.
+However, doctors did not always record the dose and frequency of the medicines that were prescribed. - All records were updated during the consultation or within a reasonable time after the consultation, in line with guidance. - The service had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - At the last inspection, we found that the service did not have a formal system in place to retain medical records in line with Department of Health and Social Care (DHSC) guidance in the event that they cease trading.
+During this inspection, we found a system was in place.